Ledger Config

 You can configure useDocument

-with a database name instantiating the useFireproof
+with a ledger name instantiating the useFireproof

 hook directly.
 Here's an example: